mariusavram91/mariusavram/projects.md

 A REST API written using Flask Python framework and its web client written in Javascript/jQuery.

-* I built it to act as a router to many different databases to be able to fetch data from the different Classis instances.
+* I built it to act as a router to many different databases, to be able to fetch data from the different Classis instances.
 Fabric is used for its deployment.
-It was a challenge for me at the time.
+It proved to be challenge for me at the time.

 #### **Classic** 2014-2015

-A School Parent Portal written in PHP using the framework ELGG.
+A School Parent Portal written in PHP using the ELGG framework.

 #### **[Schoolbag](https://schoolbag.ie)** 2014 - 2016

 ![schoolbag](/assets/projects/schoolbag.jpg){:class="project"}

-An e-diary application for teachers, students and parents written using Phalcon PHP.
+An e-diary application for teachers, students and parents built using Phalcon PHP.

-* I delivered the Office 365 integration, synchronisation with the directory and authentication adding Schoolbag to Azure Marketplace.
+* I delivered the Office 365 integration, synchronisation with the directory and authentication, adding Schoolbag to Azure Marketplace.

 * I have implemented various other API integrations (REST and SOAP) from data providers such as: Classis, Advanced Learning, VSWare, LDAP and Active Directory.